groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/verify/docx.en.md

   code_samples:
     # code sample loop
-    - title: "Search for Image Signatures"
+    - title: "Verify Barcode Signatures"
       content: |
-        This example demonstrates how to find an image signature in a specific document.
+        This example demonstrates how to verify barcode signatures in a document.
         {{< landing/code title="C#">}}
         ```java {style=abap}

-        // Pass the source document as a constructor parameter
+        // Provide the document that contains barcode signatures
-        final Signature signature = new Signature("input.pptx");
+        final Signature signature = new Signature("input.docx");

-        // Search for any signatures with a text type
-        List<ImageSignature> signatures = signature.search(ImageSignature.class, SignatureType.Image);
-        System.out.print("\nSource document contains following image signature(s).");
+        // Configure options to verify barcodes against specific text
+        BarcodeVerifyOptions options = new BarcodeVerifyOptions();
+        options.setText("John");
+        options.setMatchType(TextMatchType.Contains);

+        // Verify the signatures that were applied to the document
+        VerificationResult result = signature.verify(options);

-        // Display the results with the properties of the found signatures
+        // Display the results of the verification
-        for (ImageSignature imageSignature : signatures)
+        if (result.isValid())
         {
-            System.out.print("Image signature found at page "+imageSignature.getPageNumber()+
-                " with size "+imageSignature.getSize()+".
-Created "+imageSignature.getCreatedOn()+
-                ", modified "+imageSignature.getModifiedOn());
+            System.out.print("\nDocument was verified successfully!");
         }
         ```
         {{< /landing/code >}}